What is a consultancy agreement?

 You would use this agreement when a company need someone to carry out work for the business, but the company does not want to employ someone.
 That individual would be an independent consultant and free to work with whoever they want, whenever they want and would generally be able to decide where and how they provide their services to you.

-What are the key benefits of Docue's consultancy agreement template?
+What are the key benefits of Docue's consultancy services agreement template?

 Effectively assign IP rights: Works that are created by employees in the course of their employment will generally automatically belong to the company.
 However, intellectual property rights in deliverables created by consultants do not automatically belong to the company commissioning the work.
 The IP rights must be assigned from the consultant to the company.
 This consultancy agreement template transfers the ownership of the intellectual property rights in the work or deliverables created by the consultant to the company.